 New car prices (red) started to appreciate sharply several months after used car prices, and are now 18% higher than just before the pandemic.
 Further, in the past year, they have increased by at least .6% in every month except for last winter.
 However, if you need a proper diagnosis of your auto glass, you can reach out to this professional power window repair & replacement services here for great help!

 As you might expect, new vehicle sales (blue, right scale above) have declined sharply (about 25%) in response to the big price increases.
+You may visit Zecycles if you’re looking for the best used motorcycles in the market.

 Via Wolf Street, according to Cox Automotive vehicles in stock and in transit to dealers is still 70% below what it was just before the pandemic: